paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 comment='meat lovers and veggie lovers win' id='stv_sim' %}

-And of course, there's primaries, which is the way we do things now, and can work in the best case scenario, but can also malfunction.
+And of course, there's primaries, which is the way we do things now, and can work in the best case scenario.
+But they can also malfunction when there's a crowded field or when one party has many more voters than the other party, or when there's more than two parties.

 {% include sim.html link='[link](https://paretoman.github.io/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMWoEMQz8i2sXlizJ3n1FinTLFhdIEVhICJfiCPl7JM2FIxyHixntaMcj-bu0sm6bjkrKe92IyZkFm8GmM7alkrV9r4WiecqfwOyMQuhlbbVIWakWTW7eyvXueO9wpdW748p8qCwPFWp5HUW0KBklApEAEIkM4AFIHP26gCW_csuKKWdgt2EH2DAGY7fpDrDhgWqiWvKH3jIoxUoohY5AvUNHoO5Om-83TrQaRDh2DEu-ru6iwDJmFbpRvtEOs6CSDvLfXizjy8AjIbAseCysTxFWMbb23IVe31MBGFsHWmbepBjbGgDLM4xsWJ5pJo1RDBaGBIbFDyQY-HdwwsvpON7Pz5eP17KWp-Pr83S8nS_l5xcgCQz0sAIAAA)' title='Primaries'